KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Results

-So far, we have fixed the maximum memory per batch available to each scheme for KV cache management.
-We now compare \DesignName with offloading baselines that use the amount of memory that yields their best performance.
-For ShadowKV and LoKi, we directly adopt the settings reported in their source publications.
-For InfiniGen*, since no reference settings are readily available, we experimentally set the partial weight ratio to 0.5, resulting in a conservative 4$\times$ KV cache memory reduction.
-We omit InfiniGen and other offloading baselines, as the above evaluations have already shown that their throughput lags far behind \DesignName.
-In this evaluation, the throughput is measured using the maximum possible batch size given the memory budget, and we also report the average accuracy on two task types of multi-document QA (MQA) and summarization (SUM) from LongBench, six tasks in total, for each method as a reference.
+So far, we have set a consistent per-batch memory budget for each KV cache offloading scheme.
+We now compare \DesignName against offloading baselines using their recommended best-case configurations.
+Given total memory budgets of 2000~MiB and 800~MiB, we compare throughput using the largest possible batch size supported by each method, as described in Sec.~\ref{subsec:eval_methodology}-setting B. We also report the average accuracy on two task types of multi-document QA (MQA) and summarization (SUM) from LongBench, six tasks in total, for each method as a reference.

-Figure~\ref{fig:throughput_mem_compare} presents the results, with vLLM numbers taken from Sec.~\ref{sec:eval:throughput} for direct comparison. \SystemName proves highly effective at trading a small loss in accuracy for substantially higher throughput and lower memory usage.
+Fig.~\ref{fig:throughput_mem_compare} presents the results, with vLLM numbers taken from Sec.~\ref{sec:eval:throughput} for direct comparison. \SystemName proves highly effective at trading a small loss in accuracy for substantially higher throughput and much lower memory usage.
 While vLLM, ShadowKV, and Loki achieve the top-3 accuracy, they do so at the cost of either large memory demand or low throughput.
-In contrast, \DesignName delivers clear advantages in both throughput and KV cache efficiency, with only marginal accuracy degradation.
+In contrast, \DesignName delivers clear advantages in both throughput and memory efficiency, with only marginal accuracy degradation.
 Compared with vLLM, \DesignName on NVMe reduces KV cache memory by 15.9$\times$–39.7$\times$ while still providing 1.1$\times$ higher throughput, at a maximum accuracy drop of just 2.4\%.
 Relative to ShadowKV, \DesignName achieves large throughput gains - 7.1$\times$ and 8.6$\times$ on eMMC, and 3.3$\times$ and 4.5$\times$ on NVMe - with accuracy drops $\leq$1.5\%.